 Picking up an operating system for penetration testing as denoted in this Kali Linux vs Parrot OS blog is purely based on factors of choice, customization, and the specification of the systems it is run on.
 I personally would recommend prospects to take a look at Parrot OS due to the multiple advantages it provides to users, learners, and the community on the whole.

-If you are looking to build your career and want to master the latest technologies in the world of IT, make sure to check out Intellipaat’s latest Course Certification offerings.
+If you are looking to build your career and want to master the latest technologies in the world of IT, make sure to check out Intellipaat’s latest Linux course offerings.